Xiaofei-it/Shelly/README.md

 ###Anonymous Domino

-As is shown above, a unique label is needed to indicate the Domino to be invoked, thus you should specify a unique lable when creating a Domino, otherwise the created Domino shall not be committed.
+As is shown above, a unique label is needed to indicate the Domino to be invoked, thus you should specify a unique label when creating a Domino, otherwise the created Domino shall not be committed.

 However, A Domino which do not have a label (anonymous Domino) is also quite useful in that,